ExtremeFLOW/neko-top/documentation/pages/theory/adjoint.md

 where \f$\phi(\mathbf{x},t)\f$ denotes the scalar field, and where \f$Pe\f$ denotes the Peclet number.
-In the context of conjugate heat transfer, the velocity equation is often coupled to the scalar equation through the Boussinesq approximiation for instance, however, in lieu of this coupling the scalar is often reffered to as a "passive scalar" to imply the one way coupling.
+In the context of conjugate heat transfer, the velocity equation is often coupled to the scalar equation through the Boussinesq approximation for instance, however, in lieu of this coupling the scalar is often referred to as a "passive scalar" to imply the one way coupling.

 In `neko-top` the adjoint scalar reads (in weak form),